Basics of Idiopathic Pulmonary Fibrosis

 - The immune system cells begin to clear away the infection or damaging substances.
 Sometimes the immune system cells have to kill even more cells in the alveoli.
 This can happen because the alveoli cells are infected with viruses or bacteria, or perhaps they are much too damaged to repair.

-- Scar tissue cells (fibroblasts) move toward the wounded areas and make small “scabs” to cover the wounds.
+- Scar tissue cells, called fibroblasts, move toward the wounded areas and make small “scabs” to cover the wounds.

 - Healthy lung cells move toward the scabbed areas.
 They begin to grow and divide to make new healthy cells.